josh-ashkinaze/plurals/README.md

-# Report An Issue or Feature 📝
+# Issues and Features 📝

 Plurals is run by a small and energetic team of academics doing the best they can [1].
 To report bugs or feature requests, open a GitHub issue.
 We strongly encourage you to use our Bug or Feature Request issue templates; these make it easy for us to respond effectively to the issue.
-If you have any questions or want to collaborate on this project, please email jashkina@umich.edu.

 [1] Language adopted from (https://github.com/davidjurgens/potato).